 Spring and summer are the best time to spend enjoying the great outdoors.
 Whether going on a camping adventure with friends or having a backyard BBQ with the family, spending time in nature is a favorite pastime of America.
 However, underneath the fun and relaxation lurks an enemy waiting to strike.
 Poison ivy runs rampant in nearly every state and territory in North America and is in full bloom during these warmer months.
 Many times poison ivy grows in backyards unnoticed or confused with a nonpoisonous plant.
 If you come into contact with poison ivy, you will most likely develop a rash.
-In fact, 9 out 10 people have a reaction of varying degrees from mild to severe.
+In fact, 9 out of 10 people have a reaction of varying degrees from mild to severe.
 What are the symptoms of poison ivy?

 Poison ivy symptoms range from a mildly uncomfortable experience to a deadly nightmare depending on the intensity of your allergy and amount of exposure to the plant.